<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • Not knowing what kinds of disability services are available in college or how to access them

 However, it's important to remember that colleges want their students to be successful.
-In order to achieve that success, you should seek out the help that you need.
-In fact, most colleges offer support for students with learning disabilities and attention disorders as well as for those without disabilities.
+To achieve that success, you should seek out the help you need.
+Most colleges offer support for students with learning disabilities and attention disorders and those without disabilities.
 You might be a student who was never officially tested for a disability or who was tested but did not qualify as having a learning disability but who has utilized many different support systems over the years, such as tutoring, regularly meeting after class with the teacher, relying on a parent for studying and organizing, etc. For these students, the prospect of going to college and losing their support system can be overwhelming.

-Thankfully, colleges often have many resources in place to help all students, but the amount of support available can vary greatly.
-As a result, it’s wise to do some investigating of your own while researching and visiting colleges in order to find the best fit college for you.
+Thankfully, colleges often have many resources to help all students, but the amount of support available can vary greatly.
+As a result, it’s wise to do some investigating of your own while researching and visiting colleges to find the best-fit college for you.
 Here are some questions to help get you started:

 • What is the average class size?